-- A. Operational considerations, related to the work situation only (not related to job performance); - B. Abuse of work schedule flexibilities, meaning misconduct of a serious nature that would be alleviated by the presence of a supervisor; - C. Participation during the hours required in a formal training program; - D. Requirement for close supervision for the initial training required to understand and perform the duties of the position;
+- 1. Operational considerations, related to the work situation only (not related to job performance); - 2.
+Abuse of work schedule flexibilities, meaning misconduct of a serious nature that would be alleviated by the presence of a supervisor; - 3.
+Participation during the hours required in a formal training program;

-- E. The requirement for close supervision for employees with serious deficiencies in the performance of their primary tasks in conjunction with placement on a performance improvement plan to the extent that the level of their performance would constitute grounds for an unsatisfactory performance rating,.
-The intent is that employees operating at this level would have the attention, to the extent practical, of their regular or acting supervisors during times that would not be available if the employee were participating in the flexitime program. - F. New employees will begin working 8:30 a.m. to 5:00 p.m.
-New employees may begin participation in the Alternate Work Schedule at the beginning of any pay period, subject to supervisory approval, pursuant to this Article. - G. Where operational needs do not permit an employee to work an identified flexible schedule, the employee will be permitted to work a modified flexible schedule approved by his or her supervisor. - H. Justifications for restricting or denying work schedules must not be punitive in nature.
+- 4. Requirement for close supervision for the initial training required to understand and perform the duties of the position; or - 5.
+The requirement for close supervision for employees with serious deficiencies in the performance of their primary tasks in conjunction with placement on a performance improvement plan to the extent that the level of their performance would constitute grounds for an unsatisfactory performance rating.
+The intent is that employees operating at this level would have the attention, to the extent practical, of their regular or acting supervisors during times that would not be available if the employee were participating in the flextime program. - B. New employees will begin working 8:30 a.m. to 5:00 p.m.
+New employees may begin participation in the Alternate Work Schedule at the beginning of any pay period, subject to supervisory approval, pursuant to this Article. - C. Where operational needs do not permit an employee to work a flexible schedule identified above, the employee will be permitted to work an alternative flexible schedule approved by his or her supervisor. - D. Justifications for restricting or denying work schedules must not be punitive in nature and will be based on one of the legitimate reasons above.